 There are no more Handspan Theatre productions, but its artists and their protégés continue to evidence much of the Handspan perspective in their work.

-The following pages document Handspan Theatre's repertoire of theatrical work and projects
+The following sections document Handspan Theatre's repertoire of theatrical work and projects.

 |Productions Timeline||Tables the dates of public premiere performances.|